TelosGlobal/claim_rewards/README.md

 - Execute the claimrewards action
 - Lock the wallet

 4. Setup a LOCAL USER cron job to run every hour.
-(On TELOS, unclaimed rewards don't expire, so we don't need15 min so we get two chances to grab rewards during each reward period.
+(On TELOS, unclaimed rewards don't expire, so we don't need15 min so we get two chances to grab rewards during each reward period.worry about missing a claim)

 ## INSTALLATION
-1. Create new EOS KEY Pair (there are may ways to do this).
+1. Create new EOS KEY Pair (there are many ways to do this).

 - NOTE: **SAVE the KEY info!**